Description

 Using this definition on our asset we see for example:

-• The annual return (CAGR) over 5 years of Vanguard Long Term Treasury Fund is -3.4%, which is lower, thus worse compared to the benchmark SPY (13.1%) in the same period.
+• Looking at the compounded annual growth rate (CAGR) of -6.6% in the last 5 years of Vanguard Long Term Treasury Fund, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (14.2%)

 Volatility: